Cal Fire Fresno station partners with Discovery Channel

-FRESNO, California (KGPE) – The Discovery Channel is working on a statewide project with Cal Fire for a new show and one of the filming sites is at the Hurley Fire Station in South Fresno.
+FRESNO, California (KSEE) -The Discovery Channel is working on a statewide project with Cal Fire for a new show and one of the filming sites is at the Hurley Fire Station in South Fresno.

 The Central Valley, Cal Fire station 87 is one of three sites that Discovery Channel film crews are following for eight weeks–the others are at Cal Fire stations in Northern and Southern California.